 The only time we would ever break confidentiality is if you expressly ask us to pass on your details to someone, if we receive a court order requiring us to share any information we have, if the call is about terrorism, or if the caller threatens the safety of our volunteers.

 Are you the same as The Samaritans?

-We provide a listening service that is similar, but we are aimed at students in higher education and are open overnight when many help lines are often closed.
+We provide a listening service that is similar, but we are aimed at students in higher education and we are open overnight when many help lines are often closed.
 Like Samaritans, we are a non-judgemental, non-directive listening service.
 However, we are more student directed, have all student volunteers, and receive proportionately fewer calls about suicide.
 While we do talk about suicide in some calls, we also get many calls about general academic stress and other worries.
 There is nothing too big or too small to talk to us about.